MarkenJaden/MarkenJaden/README.md

 ## Hi there 👋
-I am Jaden, currently 19 years old and an apprentice.
+I am Jaden, currently 19 years old and a professional junior software developer with completed vocational qualification.
 I am always and at all times learning about everything and am actually interested in pretty much everything.
 I love open source projects, it allows me to learn and others as well >.>
 I program in pretty much all areas, just search my GitHub, you'll get a nice overview.
 I wouldn't say I'm an overachiever, but I'm also anything but crappy at what I do.